shahzadthathal/skipcash/README.md

 `php artisan vendor:publish --tag=routes`

 Above command will create a skipcash.php route file.
-Please include skipcash.php in the end of the web.php file.
+Please include skipcash.php in the end of the `web.php` route file.

 `require __DIR__.'/skipcash.php';`

-Create a new controller i.e. YourSkipCashController.php and update it in skipcash.php route file.
+Create a new controller i.e. `YourSkipCashController.php` and update it in `skipcash.php` route file.
 Copy the content of `\vendor\shahzadthathal\skipcash\src\Http\Controllers\SkipCashController.php` and paste into your controller.

 Now you can access these routes to generate pay link and verify payments.

 ```
 http://127.0.0.1:8000/payment/generate-payment-link

 http://127.0.0.1:8000/payment/gateway/response/skipcash

 http://127.0.0.1:8000/payment/gateway/response/skipcash/webhook

 ```